 - School Delays/Cancellations

 - Drop off/Pick-up Procedures

 - After School Programs

 - General School Information

 Welcome to The Pike School Handbook!

 We hope you will find this to be a helpful resource anytime you have questions about any aspect of life in our community.
-Please be sure to review it carefully with your child or children to be sure they understand the many aspects of being a responsible member of this community.
+Please be sure to review it carefully with your student(s) to be sure they understand the many aspects of being a responsible member of this community.
 As always, if you have any questions about any of this material, do not hesitate to contact me or anyone else you feel could be helpful.